AnthonyChenEE/AeroVolt-HomeFlow/README.md

 ## 📜 License
 This project is released under the MIT License.
-Copyright © 2025 Yuanzhe (Anthony) Chen.
+Copyright © 2025 Yuanzhe Chen.

 ---